anton2785-bit/Anton-s-Split-keyboard/README.md

 * And finally you need to put all of the keycaps and test the keyboard

 ---
-# Use cases
+# Use Cases
-* For me ill try to learn how to type faster on diffrent keyboard, because i now use the slower methouds for typing
+- Expanding my hands-on experience with hardware by designing more advanced PCBs and practicing soldering.
+- Challenging myself to improve typing speed and ergonomics by adapting to different keyboard layouts.

 ---
-Credits
+# Credits

 Designed and built by (Anton/ Anton-2785-bit) Inspired by open‑source mechanical keyboard and hackpad communities (https://blueprint.hackclub.com/home).